gravitational/teleport/docs/4.3/admin-guide.md

         # chapter for more information.
         audit_sessions_uri: 's3://example.com/path/to/bucket?region=us-east-1'

+    # CA Signing algorithm used for OpenSSH Certificates
+    # Defaults to rsa-sha2-512 in 4.3 and above.
+    # valid values are: ssh-rsa, rsa-sha2-256, rsa-sha2-512; ssh-rsa is SHA1
+    ca_signature_algo: “rsa-sha2-512”

     # Cipher algorithms that the server supports.
 This section only needs to be
     # set if you want to override the defaults.
     ciphers: